NOMAD Repository & Archive

 Searching and downloading data

 All publicly shared data in the NOMAD Repository and Archive can be searched and downloaded.
 NOMAD extracts rich metadata from the provided raw materials data.
 These metadata include uploader and author information, information about the simulated system, the used code and method, and properties that where computed.
 Data is provided on a per-code run bases: the entries in the NOMAD Repository and Archive always represent a single code-run, the associated input and output files, and an NOMAD Archive entry that covers all information that could be extracted from a code-run.
 In contrast to search engines like google, you are using filters on extracted metadata to filter NOMAD's data until you reach the desired information.
-Visit our NOMAD Repository and Archive search interface and give it a spin.
+Visit our NOMAD search interface and give it a spin.

 After search you have various options to view and download data.
 You can look at single entries (code runs) and preview and download all raw and archive files.
 You can also select many or all code runs in the search result list to perform bulk downloads of arbitrarily large data.
 Furthermore, uploader might provide datasets.
 These collections of user curated data can also be downloaded at once.